valdar/hackathon/lab1/README.md

 ![Empty headers](images/empty-headers.png)

 16. Let's add a header to the `Exchange`.
-Right click on the `log` component to open the context menu and select `Prepend` to add a new EIP before the `log` component.
+Right-click on the `log` component to open the context menu and select `Prepend` to add a new EIP before the `log` component.

 ![Prepend](images/prepend-step.png)